Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 <img src="../image/specular_map.png" width="25%"/>

 - Recommended bit depth: **24**
-- Specular maps are used to specify which parts of a mesh are specular lighted.
+- Specular maps are used to specify which parts of a mesh are specular.